OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 always remove false polysemies in a source, even when there is a union node to map them to.
 I don't really understand how the code works or whether it's doing the right thing; need to review.]

+[NMF: What you do here is follow a general pattern of introducing a particular workflow step, then say what may go wrong, then try to discuss that.
+And this repeats for each paragraph / workflow step.
+I will suggest a different arrangement..
+[SEE BELOW]]

 ## Merge source into union